half-adder/napari-xarray/README.md

 Contributions are very welcome.
 Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.

+### Set up a dev environment

+Clone this repo, make a new virtual environment, then inside the new directory:

+    pip install -e .
+    pip install -r dev-requirements.txt

+You should then be able to run the code and the tests.

 ## License

 Distributed under the terms of the [BSD-3] license,